About

 Jonathan Killea

-Jonathan leads the Helicopter Ground School, blending his experience as a helicopter instructor, tour pilot, and sensor operator with his fixed-wing experience as an instructor and airline pilot.
+Jonathan leads the Helicopter Ground School, blending his experience as a helicopter instructor, tour pilot, and sensor operator with his fixed-wing background as an instructor and airline Captain.